Elkhart, Illinois: History

 Elkhart takes its name from Elkhart (or "Elk Heart") Grove, which along with Buffalo Hart was an area of woodland along the Edwards Trace.
 The grove's name has been attributed to its shape, resembling the heart of an elk.
 Prior to the forced expulsion of indigenous peoples from Illinois, a Kickapoo village was located at the grove.

 The history of non-indigenous settlement at Elkhart dates from the arrival of James Latham and his family at Elkhart Grove in the spring of 1819.
 James Latham's house, and later his son Richard Latham's place on the brow of the hill further south, were stops on the early stage routes from Springfield to Bloomington.
 Around 1822, James and Richard Latham built a horse mill at the foot of Elkhart Hill.
 Before this, the early settlers had been compelled to go to Edwardsville to mill.
 During the mill's existence, settlers came a great distance to get their grinding done and frequently camped overnight waiting their turn.

 In later days, Abraham Lincoln, David Davis, John T. Stuart and others frequently spent the night at Elkhart Grove when traveling the 8th Judicial Circuit.

 A town site at Elkhart Grove had been laid out by early settler Aquilla Davis in the 1820s.
-However, nothing definite was done in that direction until the Alton & Sangamon (now the Chicago & Alton) railroad came through in 1853.
+However, nothing definite was done in that direction until the Alton & Sangamon railroad (later the Alton Railroad) came through in 1853.
 Once the tracks were laid, an old horse mill, owned by Seneca Woods, was brought from Springfield by William Mozee and converted into a warehouse.
 This was the first building in the town of Elkhart.
 In 1855, John Shockey, of Franklin County, Pennsylvania, laid out the town, and County Surveyor Conaway Pence surveyed it on April 11 of that year.
 The town was given the name of Elkhart City to distinguish it from the nearby locations of Elkhart Hill and Elkhart Grove.

 Also in 1855, John Shockey erected a large frame hotel.
 J. R. Saunders also built a brick store and offered the first general stock of goods for sale in the town.
 A few goods had been for sale in the old warehouse, but no regular stock had been kept.
 Quite a number of houses were built that same summer, and the town experienced quite a growth spurt during the later 1850s.
 The Elkhart City post office was established in 1856.
 J. R. Saunders served as the first postmaster and railroad agent, and William Rankin was his assistant.
 In 1858, John Gibbs erected a warehouse.
 Shockey's 16 acre addition was added to the original town in January 1858.
 Rigney's addition was laid out in 1863, and Thompson's addition was added in 1865.
 A small district school house was moved into the town in 1856, which gave way to a larger structure in 1865.